- Programs and Services

-A child care subsidy is a payment that reduces the amount of money a family pays to a licensed child care provider for their children provided they are under the age of 12.
+A child care subsidy reduces the amount of money a family pays to a licensed child care provider for their children provided that they are under the age of 12.

-You are eligible for this Program if you have a one or more children between the ages of 0 to 12 and are in need of child care.
-At least one parent or guardian must be an MNO citizen and you must reside in Ontario.
+You are eligible for this Program if you have a child or multiple children between the ages of 0 to 12 and are in need of child care.
+At least one parent or guardian must be a MNO citizen and the family must reside in Ontario.
 All Métis families who meet the qualifications are encouraged to apply.
-While each family will be equitably assessed priority will be given to families with the most need.
+All Métis families who meet the qualifications are encouraged to apply.
+Each family will be equitably assessed, however, priority will be given to families with the most need.

 6. What child care centres qualify under the Program?

 To qualify a child care centre must be licensed and meet all regulations under the Ontario Child Care Licensing Manual.
 This includes child care sites, home-based child care locations, and extended day programs.
 The ELCC team will verify this information through the Ontario Ministry of Education licensed child care portal.

 Payments will be made directly to the child care site on a quarterly basis.
 The ELCC team will work closely with the MNO finance branch to ensure payments are made in a timely fashion.

 8. Licensed child care centres in my community cannot support my child’s or my family’s needs.
 Are there any options available for in-home or un-licenced supports?

 Through this Program the MNO may be able to assist families in such situations on a case-by-case basis.
 This includes child care that is provided in the family home and private child care arrangements.
 Please email email@example.com for more information.

 9. Are there any compliance measurements that might affect my funding?